ROOT™ Periodontal & Implant Centers

 Treating Oral Pathological Diseases

-• Antibiotics: If the patient is experiencing soreness or has a bacterial infection, antibiotics may be prescribed to alleviate discomfort and soreness and return the mucosa back to its original state.
+• Antibiotics: If the patient is experiencing soreness or has a bacterial infection, antibiotics may be prescribed to alleviate discomfort and soreness and return the mucosa to its original state.

 • Oral Surgery: Patients who have non-cancerous growths or cysts may have them removed through a surgical excision.
 In addition to improving the aesthetic appearance, removal of these growths or cysts can also improve breathing problems, make speaking easier, and generally improve the patient’s overall comfort level.